Reviewable/Reviewable/docs/files.md

 ![reviewable fill diffs begin a new discussion](images/filediffs_12.png)

 This new discussion will also appear in the diffs of other revisions, at the nearest corresponding line.
 It won’t disappear until that discussion is resolved or withdrawn, even if the underlying file changes drastically.
-Click the small purple dog-ear button to switch the diff to the original revision on which the comment was made.
+Click the small purple dog-ear button to switch the diff to the exact one on which the comment was made.

 !> If the dog-ear is red, this indicates that the current context may be inaccurate because of significant changes that have been made since the time the comment was made in the original revision.
 Click the red button to see the discussion in its original context.